-RE: Joint Proxy Statement of Range Resources Corporation ("Range") and Memorial Resource Development Corp. / Prospectus of Range ("Joint Proxy Statement/Prospectus") which forms part of the Registration Statement on Form S-4 of Range (the "Registration Statement").
+RE: Joint Proxy Statement of Range Resources Corporation ("Range") and Memorial Resource Development Corp. / Prospectus of Range ("Joint Proxy Statement/Prospectus") which forms part of Amendment No. 1 to the Registration Statement on Form S-4 of Range (the "Registration Statement").